 Cancer is currently responsible for 13% of all worldwide deaths, and although remarkable progress has been made in treating this vicious disease, we’re still a very long way from curing mankind of this pest.
+Even the latest news from around the world is that cancers like mesothelioma and other harder to find cancers are running rampant.
 As if cancer wasn’t bad enough, current treatments, like surgery and chemotherapy, are incredibly painful, besides the fact they do not guarantee a cure.
 Chemo, in particular, is very rough since the treatment inherently involves the killing of healthy cells, along with cancer cells.
 However, a novel approach, elaborated by scientists at the National Cancer Institute (NCI) in Bethesda, Maryland, that involves the elimination of cancer cells and shrinkage of tumors without damaging the surrounding healthy cells shows signs of great promise.

 Called photoimmunotherapy (PIT) treatment, the procedure is fairly simple.
 Various types of cancers cause a certain amount of antibodies to be produced in excess, generally different for each type of cancer.
 A special dye is applied to the target area of the body, which sticks to these antibodies.
 A near infrared light is applied to the dye which burns up, in the process exclusively killing off the cancer cells its attached to.